Gwinnett Pediatrics and Adolescent Medicine, Gwinnett Pediatricians logo for print

 After Hours

-So, what if my child gets sick after your hours?
+What if my child gets sick after regular business hours?

 The on call pediatrician will NOT call in medications.
 There are NO exceptions.
-If you feel your child needs a prescription medication after hours, then your child must be seen.
-We do NOT call in refills of any medications after hours.
-There are NO exceptions.
-You must call the office during normal business hours for medication refills.
+If you feel your child needs a prescription medication after hours, then your child must be seen during normal business hours for medication refills.

 Immunizations